Psst! Short on time? Talk to someone now and get your answers quicker!

 Contraction MRR is the total reduction in MRR due to downgrades and subscription cancellations (or churn) compared to the previous month.

-A customer cancels a subscription and stops paying for the product or in other words when a customer churns.
+A customer cancels a monthly subscription or stops paying for the product.

 A customer downgrades from the existing plan to a lower-priced one.

 A customer removes any add-ons (like additional features, users, etc.)